-In November 2020, the Company entered into a Term Loan Agreement and Security Agreement with a commercial lender (as amended, the "Term Loan Agreement"), which provided funding up to \$100.0 million (the "Term Loan Facility"), of which \$65.0 million was drawn as of December 31, 2023 and 2022.
+In November 2020, the Company entered into a Term Loan Agreement and Security Agreement with a commercial lender (as amended, the "Term Loan Agreement"), which provided funding up to \$100.0 million (the "Term Loan Facility"), of which \$65.0 million was drawn as of December 31, 2024 and 2023.
 The Company's access to additional borrowings under the Term Loan Facility ended upon termination of the commitment period on February 28, 2022.
 The Term Loan Agreement was amended on November 16, 2021 to provide for certain modifications and to obtain consent from the lenders to consummate the Business Combinations.
 The Term Loan Agreement was amended on December 21, 2021 to provide for certain modifications and to permit the consummation of an acquisition in a prior year and related transactions.
-The Term Loan Agreement was amended on December 13, 2022 to provide for certain modifications and to permit the issuance of the Unsecured Promissory Note (defined below) and related transactions.
+The Term Loan Agreement was amended on December 13, 2022 to provide for certain modifications and to permit the consummation of an acquisition in a prior year and related transactions.
+The Term Loan Agreement was amended on March 22, 2024 to provide for certain modifications and to permit the issuance of the VGS Promissory Note (defined below) and related transactions.
+The Term Loan Agreement was amended on November 30, 2024 to permit the Company's sale of the Florida Assets (the "Permitted Florida Disposition"), provide that the mandatory prepayment covenant does not apply to the proceeds of the Permitted Florida Disposition, and remove the ability to elect to pay a portion of the interest in-kind.
+The Term Loan Agreement was amended on December 12, 2024 to provide for certain modifications.
 The Security Agreement provides the lenders collateral in 100% of the Company's pledged stock, its subsidiaries (including tangible and intangible personal property), and bank accounts.

 The principal balance is due in full on the maturity date, which is December 31, 2025.
 This maturity date may be accelerated as a remedy under certain default provisions in the agreement or in the event a mandatory prepayment trigger occurs.
-Interest is payable at 12.0% per annum on a quarterly cycle (in arrears).
-The Company has elected to pay interest of 8.0% per annum in cash with the remaining 4.0% per annum being added to principal as PIK interest for a period ofthree years (or 12 payments).
-The PIK is subject to acceleration in the event certain occurrences in the Term Loan Facility's agreement are triggered.
-Accrued interest was \$ 7.9 million and \$5.0 million as of December 31, 2023 and 2022, respectively.
+Effective November 30, 2024, interest is payable at 12.0% per annum on a quarterly cycle (in arrears).
+PIK interest is subject to acceleration in the event certain occurrences in the Term Loan Facility's agreement are triggered.
+Accrued interest was \$ 12.5 million and \$7.9 million as of December 31, 2024 and 2023, respectively.

 The Term Loan Facility includes certain restrictive covenants, including restrictions on the payment of cash dividends.
 The Company must remain in compliance with financial covenants such as minimum liquidity of \$5.0 million and annual minimum revenue levels.
-On an annual basis, the Company must post a minimum amount of annual revenue equal to or greater than \$525.0 million in 2023, \$585.0 million in 2024, and \$650.0 million in 2025.
-The Company is also subject to certain restrictions that include indebtedness and liens
+On an annual basis, the Company must post a minimum amount of annual revenue equal to or greater than \$585.0 million in 2024 and \$650.0 million in 2025.
+The Company is also subject to certain restrictions that include indebtedness and liens.